skipto-landmarks-headings/page-script-5/README.md

 <script src="https://cdn.disability.illinois.edu/skipto.min.js"></script>
 ```

+**NOTE:** CDN referenced files may not be available to computers behind firewall protected networks.

 ### Local File on Your Web Server

 Copy the `skipto.js` or `skipto.min.js` to the file system of your web server and reference it from your web page or templates using a `script` tag, as follows: